craflin/CDeploy/README.md

 # CDeploy

 CDeploy is a simple CMake centric package format and package manager.
-It uses a simple CMake function (`deploy`) to download and unpack a ZIP or TAR file and uses `find_package` in *module mode* to import some CMake targets.
+It uses a simple CMake function (`deploy`) to download and unpack a ZIP or TAR file and uses `find_package` in *config mode* to import some CMake targets.

 ## Example